FabioGrosso/homepage/index.md

 # **Biography**

-I am an Assistant Professor in the Department of Computer Science at the University of Nebraska Omaha.
-I received my B.S., M.S., and Ph.D. degrees in Computer Science/Engineering from the University of Electronic Science and Technology of China (UESTC, 2018), the University of Florida (UFL, 2020), and Indiana University Bloomington (IUB, 2025), respectively.
-I was advised by Dr. [Dingwen Tao](https://www.dingwentao.com/) and Dr. [Fengguang Song](https://homes.luddy.indiana.edu/fgsong/) during my Ph.D.
+Dr. Daoce Wang is an Assistant Professor in the Department of Computer Science at the University of Nebraska Omaha.
+He received his B.S., M.S., and Ph.D. degrees in Computer Science/Engineering from the University of Electronic Science and Technology of China (UESTC, 2018), the University of Florida (UFL, 2020), and Indiana University Bloomington (IUB, 2025), respectively.
+He was advised by Dr. [Dingwen Tao](https://www.dingwentao.com/) and Dr. [Fengguang Song](https://homes.luddy.indiana.edu/fgsong/) during my Ph.D.
-I was a summer research intern at Los Alamos National Laboratory in 2021, 2022, 2023, and 2024.
+He was a summer research intern at Los Alamos National Laboratory in 2021, 2022, 2023, and 2024.
-My research interests include high-performance computing (HPC), scientific data management and analytics, scientific data compression and visualization, and high-performance machine learning.
-Over the past five years, I have published over ten papers in top-tier venues in computer systems and AI, including SC, PPoPP, TPDS, HPDC, ICS, EuroSys, and NeurIPS.
+His research interests include high-performance computing (HPC), scientific data management and analytics, scientific data compression and visualization, and high-performance machine learning.
+Over the past five years, he has published over ten papers in top-tier venues in computer systems and AI, including SC, PPoPP, TPDS, HPDC, ICS, EuroSys, and NeurIPS.

 ---